 We also found engineers who missed off key checks when servicing the boiler.
-To find out what a boiler service should involve see the Which? guide to getting a good boiler service.
+To find out what a boiler service should involve see our guide to getting a good boiler service.
 To find a good boiler engineer, Which? members can use Which?
-Local - our recommendations site where members review tradespeople they've used.
+Local – our recommendations site where members review tradespeople they’ve used.
 You can discuss your experiences of boiler services and repairs on Which?
 Conversation.

 Which? research shows that you’re unlikely to save money if you take out a boiler servicing contract.
 This is because the average spent on a service is £75 and you’re unlikely to need repairs.

 However, we also know that of the third of Which? members who do have boiler cover do so mainly for peace of mind.